Normmatt/F-Zero-Climax-GBA-Translation/armips-Readme.txt

 .pool
 ```

-`.pool` will automatically align the position to a multiple of 4.
+`.pool` will automatically align the memory position to a multiple of 4 before writing the pool.

 ### Debug messages